 After selecting, you can see On Timer Complete event entry appears below the Animated Timer title.

-Note: There are 3 Actions specific to Animated Timer:
+There are 3 actions are used for Animated Timer:

 - Stop Timer: Stop Timer counting.